aviabird/angularspree/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Development server with Service Worker
-Run `npm run build --prod` to build in production with service worker pre-cache and then `npm run static-serve` to serve.
+Run `npm run build:prod` to build in production with service worker pre-cache and then `npm run static-serve` to serve.

 ## Build with Service Worker

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `npm run build--prod` for a production build.
+Use the `npm run build:prod` for a production build.

 ## Who are we?